BRAT Diet – For Diarrhea or Weight Loss?

 It is the acronym of the foods eaten on the diet:

-It helps relieve stomach issues like nausea, diarrhea, stomach aches and other gastrointestinal conditions.
+It helps relieve stomach issues like nausea, diarrhea, and other gastrointestinal conditions.

 The diet uses bland food that is low in fiber and high in carbohydrates to regain proper gut function.

 The diet is only intended to be used on a short-term basis.

 Once the digestive tract is stable, there is no further need for the diet.

 The combination of foods helps usher nutrients through the intestines, which means quicker extraction.

 It also softens stool.
 Some people have used the BRAT diet for weight loss.
 If so, it should be used no longer than two weeks.

 BRAT Diet Alternatives

 Individuals suffering from extreme digestive issues usually choose the BRAT diet for relief.